mdibl/package_downloads/samtools/readme.md

 ### What it does:
   1) sources the main config file to set global path
   2) sources the dependencies config file
-  3) runs the build and
+  3) runs the build and Install to
    a. copy  the executables to /opt/software/bin
    b. copy  the libraries to /opt/software/lib[64]
    c. copy  the include to /opt/software/include

 ### Note: